KhartesViewer/khartes/README.md

 values are set to 10.

-This process will take some fraction of an hour, depending on how fast your computer is, and how many TIFF files you have.
+This process will take some fraction of an hour, depending on how fast your computer is, and how many TIFF files are in your dataset.
-For instance, if you have a scroll with 14,000 TIFF files, and a step size of 10, khartes will need to read 1,400 of these files.
+For instance, if your scroll is made up of 14,000 TIFF files, and you have set a step size of 10, khartes will need to read 1,400 of these files.

-The TIFF file loader has a status bar at the bottom that shows the name of the file that is currently being read.
+The TIFF file loader has a status bar at the bottom that shows the name of the TIFF file that is currently being read.

 For future reference: if you already have an `all10` data volume, typically stored in a file called `all10.nrrd`, you can use the